National Liberal Party (Romania): Cîțu leadership (September 2021–April 2022)

-Ciucă's leadership (April 2022–present)
+Ciucă leadership (April 2022–November 2024)

 At an extraordinary party congress held on 10 April 2022, Nicolae Ciucă was elected the 11th post-1989 president of the PNL with 1,060 valid votes out of 1,120 total ones (60 were nullified and 159 were abstentions).
 Thus, Nicolae Ciucă became the first military leader in the history of the party.
-Additionally, Ciucă's primary objective as PNL president is very likely to maintain the cohesion of the CNR grand coalition until the end of his term as PM (which is quite probable to occur in May 2023).
+Additionally, Ciucă's primary objective as PNL president was to maintain the cohesion of the CNR grand coalition until the end of his term as prime minister which took place in mid June 2023.
+Afterwards, the PNL maintained the CNR grand coalition only with PSD, removing UDMR from government, but retaining the confidence and supply agreement with the political group of the national minorities in the Parliament, thereby still having a solid majority needed for endorsing the incumbent Ciolacu Cabinet.

-In terms of external politics, the CNR government led by Ciucă expressed serious concern over the ongoing Russo-Ukrainian War.
+In terms of external politics, the CNR government led by former prime minister Nicolae Ciucă expressed serious concern over the ongoing Russo-Ukrainian War.
 Internally, the PNL chose their new secretary-general on 27 May 2022, when the party's national council re-united to vote for this position in front of 1,000 national delegates.

+Under Ciucă's premiership, Romania experienced democratic backsliding, with The Economist ranking it last in the European Union in the world terms of democracy, even behind Viktor Orbán's Hungary.

+Furthermore, since both Cîțu and Ciucă's leaderships, more and more PNL MPs and local politicians had departed from the party, some of which founded splinter political parties in the meantime.
+The party has also lost at least several electoral points for the forthcoming electoral year of 2024 (most notably for the next Romanian parliamentary election) according to most opinion polls.

+Bolojan leadership and beyond (2024–present)

+Following the National Liberal Party's defeat in the first round of the later annulled 2024 Romanian presidential election, and the subsequent resignation of Nicolae Ciucă, Bolojan became the party's acting president and was elected president of the Senate of Romania on 25 November 2024.
+Bolojan resigned on 12 February 2025 to become interim president of Romania following the resignation of incumbent president Klaus Iohannis.